Australian Government

 East Gippsland Coast: Lakes Entrance to 60nm east of Gabo Island

-Winds: North to northeasterly 20 to 30 knots turning west to northwesterly 10 to 15 knots during the afternoon.
-Seas: 1.5 to 2.5 metres, decreasing to 1 to 1.5 metres during the morning.
-Swell: East to northeasterly 1 to 2 metres.
+Winds: Easterly 15 to 20 knots, reaching up to 30 knots in the west during the afternoon and evening.
+Seas: 1.5 to 2 metres, decreasing to 1 to 1.5 metres during the morning, then increasing to 1.5 to 2.5 metres during the afternoon.
+Swell: Easterly 1.5 to 2 metres.
 Weather: Partly cloudy.
-50% chance of showers.
-The chance of a thunderstorm in the morning and afternoon.

 * Calls to 1300 numbers cost around 27.5c incl.
 GST, higher from mobiles or public phones.